 1. Húsavík: Big Whales and Puffin Island Speedboat Tour

-Embark on a guided speedboat tour around Puffin Island.
+Embark on a guided RIB speedboat tour around Puffin Island.
 See the thousands of puffins in their natural habitat before heading to Skjálfandi Bay to spot whales with frequent sightings of humpback and minke whales.
 After check-in at the ticket office, be escorted to the dressing room to receive warm water-resistant overalls and life vests.
 Sit back and peel your eyes across the rocking waves of the Atlantic, looking for any sign of life.
 Make sure to bring hats and gloves—it's always colder in the bay than in the town.
 When everybody is ready the guide will show the way to the boat where passengers will find their seats and get informed about safety regulations on board.
-The first pit-stop is Puffin Island (during puffin season which is from 1st May- 20th August).
-Circle around the Island, enjoying the view of thousands of sweet-looking puffins during their breeding period.
+During puffin season, the first pit-stop will be Puffin Island.
+Circle around the Island, enjoying the view of thousands of puffins during their breeding period.
+See Tjörnes peninsula, known for its fossil layers with the most ancient one being two million years old.
 The next destination is whale watching in Skjálfandi Bay, an area renowned for its rich wildlife, Víknafjöll and Kinnarfjöll mountain ranges.
 There are 20 different species of cetacean in Iceland, the most common being humpback and minke whales.
-There is a chance to spot rarer species like Orcas, Harbour Porpoises, Blue Whales, etc. With a smaller vessel like a RIB, your captain can get much closer to where these animals swim as small boats make less noise, and are less likely to deter whales.
+There is a chance to spot rarer species like orcas, Harbour Porpoises, Blue Whales, and more.
+With a smaller vessel like a RIB, your captain can get much closer to where these animals swim as small boats make less noise, and are less likely to deter whales.
 After 2 hours of cruising the ocean, begin the return journey back to the harbor.
 On your way, you will likely pass one of the numerous nesting Puffin colonies that live in the area—just another fantastic reason to come aboard.